Nan Tien Temple: Temple complex

 The Nan Tien complex is a Chinese-styled palace structure built using modern architectural techniques.
 Designed by Australian architects, Jones Brewster Regan and built by Australian construction workers, it occupies a semi-rural hillside site several square kilometres in size, and is set amidst landscaped gardens.

 In addition to various meeting rooms, a museum, cultural, conference and accommodation facilities and a restaurant, the Nan Tien temple complex includes two massive prayer halls (known as the Great Mercy Shrine and the Great Hero Hall) within which are located multiple monumental Buddha and Bodhisattva statues, as well as an eight-level pagoda, serving as a columbarium intended to house the cremated remains of 7000 people.
 The front hall houses the Thousand Handed Avalokitesvara (known as Kuan Yin in Chinese culture) and the main hall in the back houses the Five Dhyani Buddhas, Amogasiddhi, Ratnasambhava, Vairocana, Amitabha and Akshobhya.
 Both halls have thousands of tiny statues of Buddha on the walls.
 The complex also has amenities for monks, nuns and visitors, and a large garden with a pagoda.

 The architecture of the complex is notable because it incorporates the features of several styles of Buddhism.
 The pagoda is distinctly Chinese, with flying eaves and an angular profile.
 The main temples incorporates features of Tibetan monastic architecture, with multi-storey painted temple buildings set atop high stone platforms (see the Potala Palace).
 The courtyards feature Japanese-style gardens, while the statues and shrines often incorporate bright, South-East Asian colour schemes, in contrast to the more austere styles favoured in China.

 Tourism

-The temple is one of Wollongong's major tourist attractions, and conducts regular weekend retreats for visitors interested in Buddhism in general, and Chinese culture in particular.
-Retreats can involve classes in t'ai chi, calligraphy and meditation.
+The temple is one of Wollongong's major tourist attractions and conducts regular weekend retreats for visitors interested in Buddhism in general and Chinese culture in particular.
+Retreats can involve classes in tai chi, calligraphy and meditation.

 Accommodation for retreat participants and members of the general public is available at the Pilgrim Lodge, a 100-room motel-style facility located in the temple grounds adjacent to its large lotus pond.

 It is regarded as an "orthodox" Buddhist temple by local Chinese Buddhists, in contrast with some other shrines which worship Buddhist, Taoist, and mystical heroes in the same building.
 It frequently hosts festivals.